Public-Health-Bioinformatics/flu_classification_suite/readme-new.md

 7. Select **Yes/No** under the **“Names file is tab-delimited”** (*Note: The default renaming file format is csv and the default selection is set to “No”*)
 8. Press **Execute** to start the operation

+## Assign Clades
+Assigns clade designations to influenza HA amino acid fasta files.

+**Input** - Sequence files (fasta), clade definition file (csv)
+**Output** - fasta

+1. Select the **Assign Clades** tool
+2. Select the fasta file containing the amino acid sequences under **input_fasta**
+3. Select the clade definition file under **clade_definitions** (*Note: The clade definition file must be in csv format and of the correct version for the respective flu type to obtain accurate results*)
+4. Execute the operation
+5. Download the output file

+## Antigenic Site Extraction
+Extracts antigenic amino acids from influenza hemagglutinin (HA) sequences, using a flu type-specific array of amino acid positions to be extracted (i.e. for H3, H1 etc.), and outputs as a fasta file.

+**Input** - Assign Clades output (fasta), amino acid index array (csv)
+**Output** - fasta, csv

+1. Select the **Antigenic Site Extraction** tool
+2. Select the fasta file with protein sequences to extract under **input_fasta**
+3. Select the antigenic site index array file under **index_array** (*Note: The index array file must be in csv format and of the correct version for the respective flu type to obtain accurate results*)
+4. Choose **Yes** to output results in csv format (*Note: The default **No** selection outputs results in fasta*)
+5. Execute the operation
+6. Download the output file

 ## Line List
 Transforms fasta files of flu antigenic site amino acids into line lists, comparing antigenic maps to that of a reference sequence.